 6. Put a baseline for the network performance

 Baselines help in figuring out what is normal for a network and what is not by defining and determining typical ranges for device resource utilization.
-To know if due to a particular activity some device is experiencing anything unusual or if that’s expected, it’s good to measure memory usage, CPU, connectivity and disk utilization and other key network metrics.
+To know if due to a particular activity some device is experiencing anything unusual or if that’s expected, it’s good to measure memory usage, CPU, connectivity and disk utilization, and other key network metrics.
 You can even do this by taking a mental model of the usual behavior of the network.
-You must also consider the exceptional cases where there’s expected or regular changes that occur in the network.
+You must also consider the exceptional cases where there are expected or regular changes that occur in the network.

 Apart from the above-given ways, there’s one more thing you can do which is consult a professional.
 Our team of experts at Echelon Edge can help you with Network Management software.
 Contact us to know more.

 How Decentralized Networks impact the Telecom Sector?
 The Telecom sector is looking for new ways to evolve and compete with… Read More

 5G, IoT & BSS - Enablers for Smart Water Solutions Water scarcity is one of the biggest problems faced by… Read More

 One cannot deny that the customer's trust is crucial for the success of an organization and maintaining data privacy is… Read More

 SaaS Security Posture Management is an automated security mechanism designed primarily for SaaS applications.
 A business can have tens, hundreds,… Read More